 The overall target population for this survey was noninstitutionalized persons ages 18 and older living in the U.S., including Alaska and Hawaii.
-It featured a stratified random sample from the ATP in which Hispanic men, non-Hispanic Black men and non-Hispanic Asian adults were selected with certainty.
+It featured a stratified random sample of active ATP members who completed both ATP Wave 132 and Wave 143.
+Among the panelists who met these criteria, Hispanic men, non-Hispanic Black men and non-Hispanic Asian adults were selected with certainty.
 The remaining panelists were sampled at rates designed to ensure that the share of respondents in each stratum is proportional to its share of the U.S. adult population to the greatest extent possible.
 Respondent weights are adjusted to account for differential probabilities of selection as described in the Weighting section below.

-2 Email pewsurveys@pewresearch.org.
+&lt;sup>2 Email pewsurveys@pewresearch.org.